-Question Answer Marks 3 Likely content 25 Note: These must not be seen as prescriptive or 'finite' lists.
+Question Answer Marks 3 Likely content 25 Notes: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
-Candidates are likely to refer to: child-directed speech, e.g. the mother's use of a range of question types to elicit response other uses of caretaker speech theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al. Nathan's developmental stage and linguistic competence - there are some complex structures beyond the telegraphic stage, such as: when are we going to dentist, for ages.
-Nathan's ungrammatical constructions, such as: that what men are called. and hes checking if the tooths evidence of at least two of Halliday's functions of language (Heuristic - why, Representational - what are switches for.) the structure of the exchanges: overwhelmingly fulfilled adjacency pairs, with little evident interruption or overlap.
-Refer to the band descriptors and standardisation scripts in arriving at your mark.
+Candidates are likely to refer to: child-directed speech, e.g. the father's use of a range of question types to elicit response other uses of "caretaker" speech theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al. Jenny's developmental stage and linguistic competence: there are many examples of complex structures beyond the telegraphic stage, for example we dropped kate off to your college didn't we There are several grammatical errors in her speech, for example i went to shopping first; we eat some crisps Evidence of at least 3 of Halliday's functions of language (Interactional - do you remember which way it go?, Representational - i went to shopping first, Regulatory - this way [shows him] like (.) with the (.) the bow at the front Use of questions in Jenny's speech, for example do you remember which way it go?
+The structure of the exchanges: overwhelmingly fulfilled adjacency pairs, with little evident interruption or overlap Turn-taking in conversation, no evident interruption or overlap Refer to the band descriptors and standardisation scripts in arriving at your mark.